aamckennapro/HUG/README.md

 : Creates a new list called 'urls'

+: If 'urls' already exists, it will show all items that belong to 'urls'

 `hug urls github https://github.com`

 : Creates a new item called 'github', with the value 'https://github.com'